 Academic Affairs for DeVry University, Philadelphia Metro is located at the Fort Washington campus.
-Academic Affairs comprises Faculty Chairs, Faculty (and Faculty Advisors), the Registrar's Office, the Library, and the Academic Success Center.
+Academic Affairs comprises Faculty Chairs, Faculty (and Faculty Advisors), the Registrar's Office, the Library, and the Learning Commons.
 Academic Affairs is responsible for all academic matters of the University: programmatic offerings, academic advising, registrarial/student records, course scheduling and registration, academic support (tutoring), the library, and all academic personnel decisions.
-Dr. Edward J. Carvalho is assistant dean of Academic Affairs and serves as the chief academic officer of DeVry University, Philadelphia Metro.
-In this capacity he serves as the steward of all academic affairs.
-Dean Carvalho can be reached at 215-591-5805 or via email at ecarvalho(at)devry.edu.

 Our Faculty Chairs and Student Success Advocates (SSAs) are here to provide academic support and guidance to our students.
 Students can meet with their SSA or Faculty Chair to discuss which program suits their interests.

-The College of Engineering and Information Sciences & the College of Media Arts, under the direction of Dr. Suga Suganthan, encompasses programs in electronics, networking, information systems, and multimedia graphics.
+The College of Engineering and Information Sciences, under the direction of Dr. Suga Suganthan, encompasses programs in electronics, networking, and information systems.
 These programs provide the students with the necessary analytical and problem-solving skills to begin rewarding careers in engineering and multimedia/web design.

 The College of Business and Management is directed by Dr. Jocelyn Russell.
 These programs focus on applying technology to business strategy, management and decision-making.
 Students choose specialized coursework in up to eleven concentrations within their program.
 Core business courses develop the problem solving, communication, and critical thinking skills essential for survival within today's challenging business world.